react-project-templates/mobx-template/README.md

 # mobx-template
-React template with TS, MobX, eslint, prettier, jest and cypress
+React template with TS, MobX, SCSS container and QM, eslint, prettier, jest and cypress